chanced/caps/README.md

 initialism replacements.
 Each `Replacement` is indexed in a trie (see [Index](https://github.com/chanced/caps/blob/main/index/index.go)).

--   Multi-rune `Token`s are searched independently unless followed by a number (e.g.
+-   Multi-rune tokens are searched independently unless followed by a number (e.g.
     `"ID"`, `"UTF8"`).
--   Sequences of single rune `Token`s (e.g.`["U", "U", "I", "D"]`) are evaluated as a potential `Replacement` until a non-match is found or the sequence is broken by a `Token` with more than one rune.
+-   Sequences of single rune tokens (e.g.`["U", "U", "I", "D"]`) are evaluated as a potential `Replacement` until a non-match is found or the sequence is broken by a token with more than one rune.

 ### Default replacements